 I don't know if it was Blue Note who put it together because I just got the call.
 I think it was a gentleman from Blue Note.
-He had this great idea to put the group together and this was the first time we were all going to play together as a group.
+He had this great idea to put the group together and this was Yes, that was a rough time too the first time we were all going to play together as a group.
 This is how it came along and I just accepted the offer.
 I'm glad everybody was pleased about it.
-Monty and Sly & Robbie did a great show and I'm just glad they made this all possible for me.
+Monty and Sly & Robbie did a great show and I'm just glad they made this all possible for

-Are you going to be touring with that same ensemble in 2012?
+Are you going to be touring with that same ensemble in